kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 }
 ```

-Next, we define a generic speaking function that can be used with any type
+Next, we define a generic function that can be used with any type that
-that implements the `Speak` trait.
+implements the `Speak` trait.

 ```rust
 fn generic_speak<T: Speak>(param: &T) {